prairie-guy/notellm/README.md

 # notellm

+A streamlined development environment for iterative notebook development combining:
+- Jupyter notebooks for interactive data science
-A command-line tool for creating Jupyter + Claude Code workspaces optimized for AI-assisted data science.
+- Claude Code for AI-assisted development

-**notellm** gives you two powerful ways to work with Claude and Jupyter:
-1. **From the outside** — Use Claude Code in your terminal to read, write, and execute notebook cells via the Jupyter MCP Server
-2. **From the inside** — Use Claude Magic Commands (`%cc`) directly in notebook cells for quick, focused tasks

-Both approaches work seamlessly together in a single workspace with everything pre-configured.
+- Work directly in notebooks with `%cc` magic for AI assistance and `%%nb_modify` for iterative code refinement
+- Built-in notebook helpers for cell organization and management

+**New workflow:** Develop iteratively within notebooks using magic commands—no external MCP server required.

 ## Installation